- The Spotify error code 18 can freeze or slow down your PC so you need to address it right away.

 4. Uninstall any programs that can interfere with Spotify

-- Look for iTunes, Comodo, or any other program that you know that it can interfere with Spotify -> right-Click on it -> press Uninstall.
+- Look for iTunes, Comodo, or any other program that you know that can interfere with Spotify, right-click on it and select Uninstall.

 - After the programs selected have been uninstalled, restart your computer.